swiftlang/swift-testing/Sources/Testing/Testing.docc/TemporaryGettingStarted.md

 ### Downloading a development toolchain

-A recent **development snapshot** toolchain is required to use all of the features of the testing library.
+A recent **trunk development snapshot** toolchain is required to use all of the features of the testing library.
 Visit [swift.org](https://www.swift.org/download/#trunk-development-main) to download and install a toolchain from the section titled **Snapshots — Trunk Development (main)**.